Vocal warm ups are essential for effective public speaking. Quite simply, you need them!

 Let your head flop forward and then slowly, smoothly and gently roll it up and around to the right and then back.
 Repeat for the left side.

 Yawn widely, as wide as you can, letting all the tension it might be holding go.
-Repeat.
+Repeat x 3 or more.
 Massage any points of residual tension, particularly where it hinges around your ears.

 Smile and stretch your mouth as wide as you can.
 Hold, and then release.

-- Try Mrs Tongue Does Her Housework for extra help with training a lazy tongue.
+- Try Mrs Tongue Does Her Housework for extra help with training a misbehaving tongue.

 Becoming conscious of how you are breathing is essential for sustaining and supporting your voice.
 This exercise will relax and center you while giving your voice grounded strength.